Installing and using the Cisco AnyConnect client with Ubuntu for UCI VPN- Jeff Stern

 OIT has a good general instruction page on setting up the Cisco AnyConnect VPN client software for Linux, but I got tripped up in a couple of places and thought I'd pass on some heads-ups for other Ubuntu users.

-I originally wrote this "How-To" for Ubuntu version 10, but have updated it through version 13.
-It should also work for derived distributions (XUbuntu, KUbuntu, etc.).
+I originally wrote this "How-To" for Ubuntu version 10, but have updated it through version 14.10.
+It should also work for derived distributions (Xubuntu, Kubuntu, etc.), and, for that matter, would hopefully work for any Debian-derived distributions as well.

 To get the Cisco VPN client working for an Ubuntu system, you'll need to install at least the Cisco AnyConnect client (Section 1).
-This installs a shell vpn command to connect to / disconnect from the UCI VPN.
+This gives you the core VPN functionality -- a shell vpn command to connect to / disconnect from the UCI VPN.
 KDE users (like myself) will have to use this method and stop here.

 If you run a Gnome-based desktop, you can also optionally add the Linux NetworkManager OpenConnect GUI icon.(2) to connect and disconnect from the UCI VPN using your mouse.
 (Section 2)